Redruth and Chasewater Railway: Consolidated Mines

 The issue of transporting the extracted minerals to market had always been prominent, and canal and other schemes had been proposed but never implemented, and Taylor now promoted a railway to transport his mine's output to Point on Restronguet Creek.
 He obtained financial backing in London without any support from Cornish interests.

-The Railway gets its Act
+The railway gets its act

-Notwithstanding obstruction from the Portreath interests, Taylor got his Act of Parliament on 17 June 1824, with a capital of £22,500, and authority to increase this by another £10,000 if necessary.
-The railway was to be a toll operation, allowing any carrier to convey his vehicles on the line on payment of the toll, and the terms of the Act did not envisage actual train operation by the Company itself.
+Notwithstanding obstruction from the Portreath interests, Taylor got his act of Parliament, the Redruth and Chasewater Railway Act 1824 (5 Geo.
+4. c. cxxi), on 17 June 1824, with a capital of £22,500, and authority to increase this by another £10,000 if necessary.
+The railway was to be a toll operation, allowing any carrier to convey his vehicles on the line on payment of the toll, and the terms of the act did not envisage actual train operation by the company itself.